hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-framework-javascript.md

             </td>
             <td>
-                Subtle omission that was causing `encodeCredentialValue` to fail under React Native.
+                named capture groups are only supported in more recent versions of hermes

+It was of course stupid from me to assume regexes would be fully supported by hermes 🙃
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2023-03-04 23:21:03 +0000 UTC
+        Created At 2023-03-11 14:16:26 +0000 UTC
     </div>
 </div>